xitop/edzed/docs/new_cblocks.rst

 Input signatures
 ================

-An input signature is a dict with the following structure:
+An input signature is a dict with the following key:value structure:

-- key: the input name (string)
+- key = the input name (string)
     The reserved group name ``'_'`` represents the group of unnamed inputs, if any.

-- value: ``None`` or integer:
+- value = ``None`` or integer:

-  - ``None``, if the input is a single input
+  - ``None`` - if the input is a single input
-  - the number of inputs in a group, if the input is a group
+  - the number of inputs in a group - if the input is a group

 .. method:: CBlock.input_signature() -> dict